nivarson/CleanDataProject/ReadMe.md

-There are three scripts included in the C3W4.R file, as well as below.
+There are three scripts included in the run_analysis.R file, as well as below.

 The findVar function takes the filepath of the features.txt file, searches it for all the mean and standard deviation variables, and